-Panel member Elsesser remarked that from the other end of the city (Harbor Bay Business Park), a lot of folks who run businesses in San Francisco and uniformly over the years the biggest reaction to Alameda is, where?
+Panel member Elsesser remarked that from the other end of the City (Harbor Bay Business Park), for a lot of folks who run businesses in San Francisco, and uniformly over the years, the biggest reaction to Alameda is, where?
 Alameda is as close as you can be to San Francisco, and people have no idea.
 There is a lack of awareness of where Alameda is and how to get there.
 For more traditional businesses, they have found it remarkable because there is easy access, lots of space, space is cheaper, and there are great expansion opportunities.
-I am not sure I want people to know, because it will mean more competition for space.
+Mr. Elsesser said he is not sure if he wants people to know, because it will mean more competition for space.

-Panel member Monteko added on the flip side, there are a lot of success stories of Alameda being a destination: Trader Joe's, the antique fair, and Spirits Alley.
+Panel member Monteko added on the flip side, there are a lot of success stories of Alameda being a destination: Trader Joe's, the Antique Fair, and Spirits Alley.
 There could be better story telling about the destination factor that already exists.
 People don't know what a strong market this is.

 Panel member Mik considered that part of the confusion is that the County shares the name.
-From a marine perspective, the geography in the middle of the bay is the best aspect.
+From a marine perspective, the geography in the middle of the Bay is the best aspect.
 The waterfront property is beautiful.
 It's got great access to the Oakland Airport.
-And it's very short distance by water to almost anywhere.
+And it's a very short distance by water to almost anywhere.
 It was a very easy choice for them to locate their business here.
 The development of Alameda Point brings a bit of concern about the gentrification on the waterfront and the loss of working waterfront to something more attractive to a residential population.
-Maritime has a long history in Alameda and hope that history continues, at least in some parts of the island.
+Maritime has a long history in

+Alameda and he hopes that history continues, at least in some parts of the island.
 The waterfront is commercially a very valuable product.
 The Navy gifted us with large hangars and piers.
 It's a capital good; no one today would want to build all that infrastructure.
 People don't appreciate where we are until they are on the island and look back at San Francisco.